 In the study's appendix, we present multiple extensions.
-In the first extension, we include an additional covariate for population size and a dummy indicating if a district belonged to Prussia.
-In the second extension, we take into account a variable that reflects variation in the long-term impact of the Reformation: an electoral district's share of Catholics.
+In the first extension, we add covariates for population size and Prussia.
+In the second extension, we take into account a variable that reflects variation in the Reformation's long-term impact: an electoral district's share of Catholics.
 In the third extension, we calculate the BDEI score based on an alternative set of outbreak observations.
 In the fourth extension, we condition our analysis of land inequality on the relevance of agriculture in the district.
 In the fifth extension, we use the timing of outbreaks in a 2SLS setup to isolate quasi-random variation in mortality rates.
 This strategy is based on the observation that the Black Death was most severe in the spring and summer and that its intensity waned over time (Benedictow, 2004; Gottfried, 1983).
 In the sixth extension, we replace our absolute distance measures to geographic features with dummy variables.
-In the seventh extension, we control for variability in the caloric potential of agriculture to account for information asymmetries in agricultural production (Ahmed and Stasavage, 2020).
-In the eight extension, we include spatial fixed effects (Pepinsky, Goodman and Ziller, 2020).
-In the ninth extension, we use two alternative datasets of plague outbreaks (Büntgen, Ginzler, Esper, Tegel and McMichael, 2012; Schmid, Büntgen, Easterday, Ginzler, Walløe, Bramanti and Stenseth, 2015).
+In the seventh extension, we control for variability in agricultural potential to account for historical information asymmetries (Ahmed and Stasavage, 2020).
+In the eighth extension, we include spatial fixed effects (Pepinsky, Goodman and Ziller, 2020).
+Finally, in the ninth extension, we use two alternative datasets of plague outbreaks to compute the BDEI score (Büntgen, Ginzler, Esper, Tegel and McMichael, 2012; Schmid, Büntgen, Easterday, Ginzler, Walløe, Bramanti and Stenseth, 2015).